Most people think Russian is hard to learn.

 - (For languages such as German, Spanish, French, Dutch and more): Which gender is this noun?

 The last one is the worst.
 Languages such as French and Dutch have seemingly random rules that dictate whether a noun is feminine, masculine, or neuter.
-And this affects whether you say “le” or “le”.
+And this affects whether you say “le” or “la”.
 Or “de” or “het”.

 In the Netherlands we have plenty of immigrants, and a lot of them have been living in the Netherlands for decades.
 If it weren’t’ for the mistakes in articles, you wouldn’t even guess that Dutch isn’t their native language.
+But since they do make these mistakes, it’s easy to spot them as non-native speakers.

 And since fluency in Russian is mostly a matter of getting rid of potential mistakes, the lack of articles makes it easier to achieve a high level of fluency.